GoogleCloudPlatform/functions-framework-go/README.md

 # Functions Framework for Go

-An open source FaaS (Function as a Service) framework for writing portable Go functions -- brought to you by the Google Cloud Functions team.
+An open source FaaS (Function as a Service) framework for writing portable Go functions, brought to you by the Google Cloud Functions team.

 The Functions Framework lets you write lightweight functions that run in many different environments, including: